dtupkary/open-quantum-systems-project/README.md

 ### Description of Code
 All variables are the same as those defined in the [paper](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.93.062114) .

-**correlations_fermions** : Code simulates time evolution by computing the correlation function evolution using RK4, and plots the occupation numbers as a function of time, for various values of g.
+**correlations_fermions** : Code simulates time evolution by computing the correlation function evolution using RK4, for fermions, and plots the occupation numbers as a function of time, for various values of g.
 This code is heavily commented, and is easy to understand.

+**correlations_bosons** : Code simulates time evolution by computing the correlation function evolution using RK4, for bosons, and plots the occupation numbers as a function of time, for various values of g.
+Code can be easily modified to compute steadystates properties as a function of g.

+**exactnumerics_fermions** :

+**exactnumerics_bosons** :

+**redfield_bosons** :

+**fig2_lindblad** :

+**fig3_lindblad** :